 Getting out into the natural world is good fun and great for our health.
 The natural environment has huge potential for improving our health and wellbeing.
 Walking, cycling, swimming; just by being somewhere special and feeling happier and more connected to people can improve our health in lots of ways.
 In the woods, bird watching or stargazing, we can all benefit by experiencing and appreciating the wild beauty of what’s around us and where better than on Dartmoor?

-Dartmoor Naturally Healthy Project ran from 2014 - 2017 full evaluation reports and learning provided in the links below.
+Full evaluation reports capturing the learning are provided in the links below.